 Do you have a calling to study Scripture in its original languages?

 The M.A. in Biblical Exegesis is strategically designed to equip students to exegete Scripture in the original languages for the good of the church and world.
-Whether you want training and research tools that will contribute to your formation for further academic study, church ministry, missions, translation, teaching in classical schools, and more, the degree is tailored to equip all students in exegesis of the Scriptures.
+If you seek training and research tools that will contribute to your formation for further academic study, church ministry, missions, translation, teaching in classical schools, and more, this degree is tailored to equip all students in exegesis of the Scriptures.

 The central focus of this degree is exegesis.
 The degree offers you flexibility to customize your degree in light of your own calling.

-- In the dual track option, you will learn to exegete the Hebrew OT and Greek NT culturally, canonically, and apply it to the life of faith within the context of the local church.
+- In the dual track option, you will learn to exegete the Hebrew OT and Greek NT both culturally and canonically as well as to apply it to the life of faith within the context of the local church.

-- Choose to focus in only one of the ancient languages, Greek or Hebrew, and have more flexibility to explore elective courses.
+- Choose to focus on only one of the ancient languages, Greek or Hebrew, and have more flexibility to explore elective courses.

 The Book of Isaiah and God's Kingdom

 Dr. Andrew Abernethy's conviction is that the concept of "kingdom" is fundamental to understanding the book of Isaiah.

 Dr. John H. Walton provides a detailed look at the origins of scriptural authority in ancient oral cultures and how they inform our understanding of the Old and New Testaments today.

 Dr. Richard L. Schultz has updated T. Norton Sterrett's classic beginner's guide to understanding the Bible, making it clearer and more helpful than ever before.